Attention Sinks Are Provably Necessary in Softmax Transformers: Evidence from Trigger-Conditional Tasks: Related Work

 \section{Related Work}

-\paragraph{Theory and analyses of attention sinks.} Several recent works study attention sinks directly, aiming to characterize why they arise and what they correlate with. \citet{barbero2025llmsattendtoken} argue (theoretically and empirically) that first-token sinks can act as a stabilizing mechanism against over-mixing, and analyze how factors like depth, context length, and packing influence sink strength. \citet{cancedda2024spectralfiltersdarksignals} connect sink behavior to spectral structure in the vocabulary embedding/unembedding operators, attributing sinking to ``dark'' (tail-spectrum) components. \citet{ruscio2025sinkinggeometricapproachattention} view sinks as learned ``reference-frame anchors'' in representation space and show that the resulting anchoring pattern depends strongly on architectural choices, especially the positional encoding. \citet{queipodellano2026attentionsinkscompressionvalleys} connect attention sinks to ``compression valleys'' (layers where token representations become unusually low-entropy/compressed), showing both tend to emerge when the BOS token develops extremely large residual-stream activations. \citet{qiu2026unifiedsinks} study attention sinks together with ``residual sinks'' (persistent large activations in a few residual-stream dimensions) and argue these outliers interact with normalization (softmax/RMSNorm) to rescale the remaining components, supporting stable training. \citet{sok2026garbageattention} treat strong BOS-focused heads—especially in later layers—as a marker of functional redundancy and propose a pruning criterion based on sink scores. \citet{hong2025variance} attribute softmax-driven attention entropy collapse (attention concentrating onto a single token) to variance sensitivity of the logits and propose entropy-stable alternatives. \citet{zhang2025catchtagrelease} link sink tokens to large-norm outlier directions in LLM representations and RoPE-focused analyses similarly tie sink behavior to structured frequency artifacts and Q/K ``massive values'' \citep{jin2025massivevalues,xiong2025dope}.
+\paragraph{Theory and analyses of attention sinks.} Several recent works study attention sinks directly, aiming to characterize why they arise, what they correlate with, and how they are implemented. \citet{ranmilo2026mechanisticaccountattentionsinks} identify one concrete sink-forming circuit in GPT-2 and show that sinks can persist when its specific components are absent, suggesting that sink behavior may be realized through different circuits across architectures; our results help explain this, since if sinks are functionally necessary, optimization may naturally find different architecture-specific ways to implement them. \citet{barbero2025llmsattendtoken} argue (theoretically and empirically) that first-token sinks can act as a stabilizing mechanism against over-mixing, and analyze how factors like depth, context length, and packing influence sink strength.” \citet{cancedda2024spectralfiltersdarksignals} connect sink behavior to spectral structure in the vocabulary embedding/unembedding operators, attributing sinking to ``dark'' (tail-spectrum) components. \citet{ruscio2025sinkinggeometricapproachattention} view sinks as learned ``reference-frame anchors'' in representation space and show that the resulting anchoring pattern depends strongly on architectural choices, especially the positional encoding. \citet{queipodellano2026attentionsinkscompressionvalleys} connect attention sinks to ``compression valleys'' (layers where token representations become unusually low-entropy/compressed), showing both tend to emerge when the BOS token develops extremely large residual-stream activations. \citet{qiu2026unifiedsinks} study attention sinks together with ``residual sinks'' (persistent large activations in a few residual-stream dimensions) and argue these outliers interact with normalization (softmax/RMSNorm) to rescale the remaining components, supporting stable training. \citet{sok2026garbageattention} treat strong BOS-focused heads—especially in later layers—as a marker of functional redundancy and propose a pruning criterion based on sink scores. \citet{hong2025variance} attribute softmax-driven attention entropy collapse (attention concentrating onto a single token) to variance sensitivity of the logits and propose entropy-stable alternatives. \citet{zhang2025catchtagrelease} link sink tokens to large-norm outlier directions in LLM representations and RoPE-focused analyses similarly tie sink behavior to structured frequency artifacts and Q/K ``massive values'' \citep{jin2025massivevalues,xiong2025dope}.
 These ``massive values'' were recently revisited in \citet{sun2026spike_sparse_sink}, which argues that massive activations and attention sinks are largely decoupled: spikes can be suppressed via normalization changes while sinks persist.
 We complement these with a different angle: rather than studying how sinks emerge during training, we ask whether they are structurally \emph{necessary} for certain computations.
 We prove that any softmax attention model solving a natural trigger-conditional task must develop a sink, regardless of the training procedure or optimization dynamics (\cref{thm:main,thm:multilayer}).